marti5ini/time-car/README.md

 # Citation

-If you use 'TIME-CAR' in your research, please cite our paper:
+If you use `time-car` in your research, please cite our paper:

 ```
 @article{beretta2023importance,